sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-We have just described how item should look like, now lets see how discounts may be defined:
+We have just described how an item should look like, now let's see how discounts may be defined:

 ```java
 public interface Discount {